Crassulaceae

 How Big Does Golden Sedum Grow?

-TLDR: Golden Sedum can reach up to 25cm tall with Medium growth rate.
+TLDR: Golden Sedum can reach up to 30cm tall with Fast growth rate.

 Max height